Pogodaanton/Shadis/README.md

 # Shadis

-Shadis is a self-hosting service for video and image uploads from [ShareX](https://getsharex.com/).
+Shadis is a self-hostable platform for video and image uploads from screencapturing software like [ShareX](https://getsharex.com/).
 Its highlight features are:

 - An elegant and functional user interface for presenting your files
 - Password-protected dashboard for managing your uploads
 - Straightforward system for converting videos to GIFs
-- Twitter and OpenGraph metadata for instant visibility of the images and videos in URL-Cards of popular messaging programs like Slack, Discord, Skype, etc.
+- Twitter and OpenGraph metadata for instant visibility of the images and videos in URL-cards of popular messaging programs like Slack, Discord, Skype, etc.

+## Requirements

+This project was built for webspace hosts in mind.
+These providers usually don't grant shell access, nor do they they allow the installation of additional software.
+Hence, the minimum requirements for Shadis are the following:

+- Apache
+- MySQL
+- PHP
+- ImageMagick

+> Hosting providers typically don't boast with their ImageMagick support, so make sure to dig around in their support pages first.
+> A list of providers which are known to have ImageMagick preinstalled can be seen [here](https://www.whoishostingthis.com/compare/imagemagick/).

 # Getting Started